-Source: The Silver Institute: World Silver Survey 2024.
-Data as of 12/31/2023.
+Source: https://silverinstitute.org/silver-supply-demand/.
+Data as of 12/31/2024.

 Silver is a physical asset which cannot be hacked, erased or inflated away.

 Silver has served as a critical store of value and medium of exchange for millennia due to its fixed supply, broad adoption and safe haven quality.
 While fiat currencies, such as the U.S. dollar, are widely used and offer price stability, they do not have a fixed supply and can be printed at the will of governments.
 An increasing money supply means that over the long-term, fiat currencies may lose purchasing power relative to inflation.